 The Archaeoprepona and Prepona are very similar on the upper

 surface, black to being chocolate brown with

 can easily be distinguished by examining the

 underside hind-wings - in Archaeoprepona there is a tiny submarginal

 ocellus (eyes) in each cell, but in Prepona the ocellus near the apex, and

 section of an insect's body, which acts as an

-and abdomen), are both
+are both greatly enlarged.